 52% of all the land used for food production today is reasonably or severely impacted by soil erosion.

 16. We may not have any rainforests at all in a century.

 There’s an estimation that within 100 years rainforests will no longer exist.

-Every second ½ acres of forest is cut down.
+Every second ½ acre of forest is cut down.

-The home of half of all the plant and animal species in the world are tropical rainforests which cover 6-7% of the earth’s surface.
+The home to half of all plant and animal species in the world are tropical rainforests which cover just 6-7% of Earth’s surface.

 By the next quarter of the century up to 28,000 species are expected to become extinct as a result of deforestation.

 21. Our water is greatly impacted by loss of forests.

 The water cycle is affected by deforestation.
 Trees absorb groundwater and discharge it into the atmosphere during transpiration.
 Deforestation automatically changes the climate to a drier one and affects the water cycle.

 The South American rainforest affects regional and perhaps even global water cycles, and it’s crucial for the water supply in Brazilian cities and neighboring countries.